Quantum critical dynamics and emergent universality in decoherent digital quantum processors: Digital quantum simulation details

 \subsection{Choice of error mitigation}

-All IBM Quantum hardware simulations reported in this work were performed with the \texttt{SamplerV2} primitive using level 3 transpiler optimization and minimal error mitigation.
+All IBM Quantum hardware simulations reported in this work were performed with the Qiskit Runtime Sampler primitive using level 3 transpiler optimization and minimal error mitigation.
 As this work seeks to study inherent noise in present-day IBM Quantum hardware, only error mitigation schemes with minimal cost were utilized.
-In this case, Pauli twirling and dynamical decoupling: the \texttt{SamplerV2} options \texttt{twirling.enable\_gates}, \texttt{twirling.enable\_measure}, and \texttt{dynamical\_decoupling.enable} were all set to \texttt{True}.
+In this case, Pauli twirling and dynamical decoupling: the Sampler options \texttt{twirling.enable\_gates}, \texttt{twirling.enable\_measure}, and \texttt{dynamical\_decoupling.enable} were all set to \texttt{True}.